Skip to main content

 England

-Tell your council or housing association about any repair problems in your home, including damp and mould.
+Tell your council or housing association about damp and mould in your home.

-There might be an online form, email address or telephone number to use.
+Your landlord might have an online form, app, email address or telephone number for reporting repairs.

 Some landlords have a damp and mould contact or team.